hsgg/SuperFaBpy/README.md

-# superfabpy: Python wrapper for SphericalFourierBesselDecompositions.jl
+# SuperFaBpy: Python wrapper for SphericalFourierBesselDecompositions.jl

 This is a simple Python wrapper for [`SphericalFourierBesselDecompositions.jl`](https://github.com/hsgg/SphericalFourierBesselDecompositions.jl).